aaron-nuy/Voxel-Game-Demo/README.md

  ### Linux
   Maybe some other day, but should be simple enough.
-CMakeLists.txt is included
+Build GLFW for Linux, replace the included GLFW with the newly built one, run CMake with CMakeLists.txt

 # TODO
+ -Fix bug: surrounding chunks don't update when placing a block on edge of a chunk

+  -Fix bug: inconsistent physics with variable framerate

  -Organize code and add comments

  -Add multithreading for world generation

- -Fix bug: inconsistent physics with variable framerate

  -Make it so movement doesn't completely stop when colliding with the world but slighty move to the side